 - GCIS is a tool that underpins many parts of the sustained assessment process

-A network of climate change indicators, currently in development, will support the sustained assessment.
+A network of climate change indicators supports the sustained assessment process:

 - Citizen Science Contributions to the National Climate Assessment Workshop Report (Workshop held in 2014)

 - Poster: "Tracking a changing climate: Citizen science contributions to climate change indicator systems" (summarizes a roundtable held in November 2014)